unicef/publicgoods-toolkit/readiness.md

 experimental investments.
 It prioritizes reflective analysis and learning.
 It gives permission to fail.
 Those can be useful to teams seeking adaptability.
-When considering McAffer's model, we might relabel his "tolerance" phase as "experimentation."
+When considering McAffer's model, we might relabel his "tolerance" phase as "experimentation".

 **KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by